 Reinforcement

-Positive reinforcement sounds redundant – isn’t all reinforcement positive?
-In psychology, the word “positive” doesn’t exactly mean what you think it means.
-The term “positive reinforcement” simply refers to the idea that you have added stimulus in order to try to increase a behavior.
+Positive reinforcement sounds redundant - isn’t all reinforcement positive?
+In psychology, “positive” doesn’t exactly mean what you think it means.
+The term “positive reinforcement” simply refers to the idea that you have added stimulus to increase a behavior.
 Dessert after finishing your chores is positive reinforcement.

-Under the umbrella of negative reinforcement are two concepts: escape and active avoidance.
-These types of negative reinforcement condition your behavior through the threat or existence of a “bad” stimuli.
+Under the umbrella of negative reinforcement are escape and active avoidance.
+These types of negative reinforcement condition your behavior through the threat or existence of “bad” stimuli.

 Escape Learning